elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ### Fiscal Policy Shocks in the Classical Model

-increase/decrease in government spending has a wealth effect that results in an increase/decrease in labour supplied shifting the FE line to the right/left resulting in an increase/decrease in the full employment level of output.
+An increase/decrease in government spending **has a wealth effect** (higher future taxes means poorer and income effects leads to more labour supply) that results in an increase/decrease in labour supplied shifting the FE line to the right/left resulting in an increase/decrease in the full employment level of output.
 Classic economists are against dampening the business cycle through fiscal policies.

 ### Unemployment in Classical Models